 2008 – October 8

 2010 – October 20

 2011 — September 26

 2015 — September 29

 2017 — October 10

-In addition to bragging rights, this year’s prize is a lovely pack of cards inspired by flowers from Hawaii by artist Mike Carroll.
+In addition to bragging rights, this year’s prize is a beautiful collection of greeting cards inspired by flowers from Hawaii.
+They’re illustrated by Hawaii artist Mike Carroll.
 They are designed as greeting cards, but are also suitable for framing.